graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Cancel {responseStream}

+## Yield Subsequent Payloads

+If an operation contains subsequent payload records resulting from `@stream` or `@defer` directives, the {YieldSubsequentPayloads} algorithm defines how the payloads should be processed.

+YieldSubsequentPayloads(subsequentPayloads):

+- While {subsequentPayloads} is not empty:
+- If a termination signal is received:
+  - For each {record} in {subsequentPayloads}:
+    - If {record} is a Stream Record:
+      - Let {iterator} be the correspondent fields on the Stream Record structure.
+      - Send a termination signal to {iterator}.
+  - Return.
+- Let {record} be the first complete item in {subsequentPayloads}.
+  - Remove {record} from {subsequentPayloads}.
+  - Assert: {record} must be a Deferred Fragment Record or a Stream Record.
+  - If {record} is a Deferred Fragment Record:
+    - Let {payload} be the result of running {ResolveDeferredFragmentRecord(record, variableValues, subsequentPayloads)}.
+  - If {record} is a Stream Record:
+    - Let {payload} be the result of running {ResolveStreamRecord(record, variableValues, subsequentPayloads)}.
+  - If {payload} is {null}:
+    - If {subsequentPayloads} is empty:
+      - Yield a map containing a field `hasNext` with the value {false}.
+      - Return.
+    - If {subsequentPayloads} is not empty:
+      - Continue to the next record in {subsequentPayloads}.
+  - If {record} is not the final element in {subsequentPayloads}
+    - Add an entry to {payload} named `hasNext` with the value {true}.
+  - If {record} is the final element in {subsequentPayloads}
+    - Add an entry to {payload} named `hasNext` with the value {false}.
+  - Yield {payload}

 ## Executing Selection Sets

 To execute a selection set, the object value being evaluated and the object type